dotHTMLQC/HypeTML/docs/docs/utilities/margin.md

 ## Syntax

 Margin classes always start with `m-` followed by some modifiers.
-For example, `m-1` adds margin of `1rem` to an element.

 The full syntax is this: `m[direction]-[breakpoint]-{size}`